Plegeus/fproxy/README.md

   }
 }

+impl FProxyFrom<'_, U128> for u128 {
+  fn proxy_from(value: U128, _: &'_ Library) -> Self {
+    From::from(value)
+  }
+}

 // FFromC is automatically implemented for types T that impl FToC + From<T::CType>.
 ```
+In short, to pass data over the dll boundary, C types are needed.
+These C types can be constructed from the library itself or from the application using `trait FToC`.
+To read data from the application, the C type is converted to a proxy using `trait FProxyFrom`.
+To read data from the library the type is converted to a rust type (a type accesible from the library) using `trait FFromC`: <br/>
+* `FToC -> FProxyFrom` and
+* `FToC -> FFromC`.

-These traits allow for full customisablity, notably not all types need to be a proxy.
+These traits allow for full customisablity, note not all types need to be a proxy.

 ## Examples ##
 For a detailed set of examples, please refer to the `./fproxy_examples` subdirectory.